Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Multiscale Poisson-Nernst-Planck (MPNP) system

-In fact we observe that no boundary conditions are necessary in $x=-\delta$ since the potential barrier prevents from reaching that boundary. {As a prototype potential we consider the Lennard-Jones (LJ) potential, which describes attraction at long distances and repulsion at short distances due to Van der Waals and Pauli terms, respectively.} A typical shape of the potentials $V_\pm(x)$ is shown in Fig.~\ref{figure_potential_V_1D}.
-The potential associated with the negative ions, $V_-(x)$, is given by the following expression
+In fact we observe that no boundary conditions are necessary in $x=-\delta$ since the potentials barrier prevents from reaching that boundary {(see the behaviour of $V_\pm$ at the left boundary in Fig.~\ref{fig:Lpotential} (a))}. {As a prototype potential {for the negative ions,} we consider the Lennard-Jones (LJ) potential, which describes attraction at long distances and repulsion at short distances due to Van der Waals and Pauli terms, respectively.} The potential associated with the anions, $V_-(x)$, is given by the following expression

 where $\delta$ denotes the range of the potential and $E$ represents the depth of the well.
-For the potential $V_+(x)$, which simulates only a repulsive behavior, we choose the following expression
+For the potential $V_+(x)$, which simulates only a repulsive behavior {with the bubble}, we choose the following expression